A lot of you write test questions for online training. Or even paper-based tests you’re still delivering the old-fashioned way (good on you!).

 General Tips for Writing Test Questions

-Let’s cover some general tips for writing questions (“assessment items”) before we zero in on multiple-choice questions.
+Let’s cover some general tips for writing test questions (“assessment items”) before we zero in on multiple-choice questions.

 We’re going to separate these into Do’s and Don’ts.

 What To Do When You Write Questions: General Tips

 Here are some things that you SHOULD DO when you’re writing questions for tests.

 Do Create Questions for All of Your Learning Objectives